 andid

-Following the retrieval of all accounts from the identity provider by the account discovery action, the heartbeat action is initiated.
-The heartbeat action reads the current password value of an account and compares it to the value stored by PAM.
+Following the retrieval of all accounts from the identity provider by the account discovery action, a heartbeat action is initiated.
+This reads the current password value of an account and compares it to the value stored by PAM.
 If the two values differ, a change is detected.

 -